Transitioning to industry

-The Minister for Agriculture, Food, and Fisheries is the administrator of the Sheep Industry Fund.
-The South Australian Sheep Advisory Group makes recommendations to the minister on spending priorities for the Fund.
+The Minister for Primary Industries and Regional Development is the administrator of the Sheep Industry Fund.

 Contributing to the fund

-The sheep seller is responsible for paying contributions to the Fund unless a collection agent is involved.
+The sheep vendor is responsible for paying contributions to the Fund unless a collection agent is involved in the transaction.